Bodmer/JPEGDecoder/README.md

 Example images can be found in the "extras" folder.
 The 480 x 320 Mouse480 image has been to compressed to a mere 6.45 Kbytes!

-High Jpeg compression ratios work best on images with smooth colour changes, however the Baboon40.jpg image at only 23.8 Kbytes renders quite nicely.
-Typically a 480x320 image can be compressed without much degradation to less than 32KBytes, as a 24 bit BMP that image would occupy 461KBytes.
-When storing the jpeg in a memory array bear in mind the Arduino has a maximum 32767 byte limit fo an array size (32KBytes minus 1 byte).
+High Jpeg compression ratios work best on images with smooth colour changes, however the Baboon40.jpg image at only 23.8 KBytes renders quite nicely.
+Typically a 480x320 image can be compressed without much degradation to less than 32 KBytes, in comparison a 24 bit BMP that image would occupy 461 KBytes!
+When storing the jpeg in a memory array bear in mind the Arduino has a maximum 32767 byte limit for the maximum size of an array (32 KBytes minus 1 byte).

 The decompression of Jpeg images needs more RAM than an UNO provides, thus this library is targetted at the Arduino Mega and Due.